Hyve logo

 featured image

-Migrating to the cloud is generally a no-brainer, but managing a complex cloud environment within a business can be a challenging and time consuming task.
-It is important to consider whether an unmanaged or a managed option would best suit your business, in order to reap the most benefits from your chosen cloud environment.
+Whether you are fully migrating from on-premise to cloud, or incorporating cloud platforms as part of a hybrid or multi cloud infrastructure, managing a complex cloud environment within a business can be a challenging and time consuming task.
+To reap the most benefits from your cloud platforms, it is essential to consider whether an unmanaged or a managed option would best suit your business.

-An unmanaged cloud provides the core cloud services but with a ‘do-it-yourself’ model.
-The customer rents access to the infrastructure, but they are entirely responsible for running the cloud, as well as maintaining security, optimising and maintaining the tools and applications that run on top of it.
+An unmanaged cloud provides the core cloud services with a ‘do-it-yourself’ model.
+As the customer, you rent access to the infrastructure, but are entirely responsible for running the cloud, security, and all tools and applications.

 Benefits of unmanaged cloud